 The qualification is aligned with the Australian Qualification Framework (AQF) level 3

-To be eligible for this award, learners must successfully complete a total of 8 units comprising:
+To successfully complete this course, you must complete a total of 8 units comprising:

 This unit describes the skills and knowledge required by EAL learners to participate effectively in casual conversations and discussions on a range of topics, and to engage in straightforward transactions.